 MWAQC members recognize, however, that their work as change agents would not happen easily or overnight.
 For instance:

 People—and the policymakers who respond to public demand—tend to address those problems which are immediate and salient.
-Accordingly, a number of MWAQC members noted during the July meeting that the general public does not yet broadly understand that transportation-based emissions can have a significant effect on metropolitan Washington’s air quality.

-Some MWAQC members noted however, that transportation-based emission will have a smaller effect on future regional air quality conditions as modeled data show a significant decrease in transportation-related emissions through 2040, but that modeling finds that such emissions may slightly increase from 2040 to 2045.
+Transportation emissions are a significant contributor to regional air quality.
+The region needs to invest in solutions, policies, and programs to reduce transportation emissions to improve air quality.

-The region continues to make investments in transit, pedestrian and bicycle, carpooling, and other congestion mitigation infrastructure and systems to expand options to use of single-occupancy vehicles for transportation.
+In fact, the region continue to make investments in transit, pedestrian and bicycle, carpooling, and other congestion mitigation infrastructure and systems to expand options to use of single-occupancy vehicles for transportation.
 Changing consumer behaviors, however, will be a challenge due to the multiple factors affecting consumer’s choice of transportation.

 Science also suggests that Washington region’s ozone levels may be significantly related to wind-driven movement of ozone and its precursors (referred to as transport) from areas outside of our Region.

 There will need to be additional reductions in ozone precursor emissions from up-wind areas, including from electric generating stations and other large point source emitters for the Washington region to see further improvements.

+Federal actions that affect a broad market segment also can affect our region’s air quality and can affect implementation of state or local actions.
+For example, in September 2019, NHTSA and EPA took action to withdraw the federal waiver granted to California that allowed the state to set tougher GHG standards.
+Without this waiver, if the federal agencies finalize their proposed roll back of GHG emissions standards for passenger cars and light duty trucks, California and other states, including Maryland, who have already adopted California’s Advanced Clean Car (ACC) program, would no longer have the ability to set tougher GHG emissions standards for passenger cars and light duty trucks.
+This action would negatively affect the reductions in emissions of VOC and NOx that this region will need to meet federal National Ambient Air Quality Standards for ozone.

 There appears to be a conflation of air quality and climate change in many minds.
 While they are intimately related, they are not the same thing; this further points to a need for a more informed public.